airpair/how-to-integrate-stripe-payments/post.md

 **Extend the `HTTP` headers**

-To make the HTTP requests with Angular, we'll need to include `$http` in our controller as a dependency.
+To send the FormData to the Stripe Payments API, we'll need to make a HTTP request to the `NOODLIO_PAY_API_URL`, which in Angular `v1.x` can be achieved with the dependency `$http`.
 We define our controller therefore as follows:

 ```
 .controller('ExampleCtrl', ['$scope', '$http', function($scope, $http) {